hmcts/sscs-submit-your-appeal/README.md

 Should an appellant wish to appeal online this node.js web application allows them to do so.
 The application takes the appellant on a journey, presenting a single question per page (GDS guidelines), at the end of their journey we present an appeal summary page.
-Should the user wish to edit any part of their appeal they can jump back to their answer, edit it, then jump forward to the summary missing out intermediate pages saving considerable time.
+Should the user wish to edit any part of their appeal, they may do so by jumping back to their answer, editing it, then jumping forward to the summary missing out intermediate pages saving considerable time especially when the edit is at the beginning of their journey.

 ## Dependencies
  - [Docker](https://www.docker.com/)